WebexCC-SA/TS-2025/docs/main/APITrack_Mission3_AutoCSAT.md

 5. Using Webex App, place another call to your Inbound Channel number **<span class="attendee-id-container"><span class="attendee-id-placeholder" data-suffix="_Channel">Your_Attendee_ID</span>_Channel<span class="copy" title="Click to copy!"></span></span>**
       1. You should be offered the call, click on the accept button.
       2. If everything set correctly you should see Auto CSAT set to **4.0**
-      3. End the call and select a wrapup code if asked.
+      3. End the call and select a wrap-up code if asked.
-6. In your flow, open the debuger and select the latest call from the list (on top of the list).
+6. In your flow, open the debugger and select the latest call from the list (on top of the list).
       1. Trace the steps taken in the flow
       2. Select **GraphQL_Query** and scroll down the details panel on the right-hand side to **Modified Variables**.
 You should see that now **agentID** and **AutoCSATVar** have assigned values.
       3. Select **GraphQLResponse**.
 In details panel on the right-hand side you should see **Modified Variables** has a JSON response.